Reader question: (note: this is a multi-part conversation)

 I usually only recommend testing for people who are trying to resolve symptoms.
 Healthy people can certainly do the test, too, but not 100% of the population needs to or even should.

-As for getting the MRT food sensitivity testing for a healthy kid with no current physical issues?
+MRT food sensitivity testing for a healthy kid with no current physical issues?
 I would say it is not needed.
 I’d rather not test a child who isn’t suffering and put him on a restricted diet unnecessarily and possibly create an unhealthy attitude toward food or an eating disorder as a result.

 If his normal state is healthy, then you can likely identify the culprit of any new negative symptom if it arises in him.
 Just remember that food sensitivity reactions are dose-dependent and can manifest as long as four days after exposure.
 Then do the detective work to remember what new he could have eaten within the time frame.